tmargono/aws-lambda-minecraft-name-sniper/README.md

 To get bearer token, login to Minecraft account and look for bearer_token cookie.
 The token will expire in roughly 2 hours.

 Use NameMC to find wanted names and release dates.
-Schedule Cloudwatch rule at specific time to trigger the Lambda function.
+Can schedule Cloudwatch rule at specific time to trigger the Lambda function, but unfortunately the smallest increments of time that the Cloudwatch rule supports are minutes.